atharvakale343/p7zip-390r/writeups/2-checkpoint/submission.md

 From previous error message, we see that msan has flagged `st.st_mode` as uninitialized.
 But, looking into **gdb**, this variable seems to be defined, set to 33204.
 This is because it was called with `lstat(path, &st)` at the beginning of the function, which initialized all fields of the struct.

 From this, we can conclude that msan had incorrectly flagged this an uninitialized and this is a _false positive_.
-All other msan crashes refer to the same line, so we determined that **msan** is not a good fit for this project, possibly missing out on initializers.
+All other msan crashes refer to the same line, so we determined that **msan** is not a good fit for this project, possibly missing out on initializations.

-We looked more into [clang documentation](https://clang.llvm.org/docs/MemorySanitizer.html), which affirmed this belief:
+We looked more into [clang documentation](https://clang.llvm.org/docs/MemorySanitizer.html), which confirmed this hypothesis:

 > it may introduce false positives and therefore should be used with care